Beyond the Estimate: How to find a reputable Roofing Contractor

 5. Compare Values, Not Just Prices

 A "low-ball" bid is often a red flag.
 It might mean the contractor is using cheap materials, hiring unskilled labor, or skipping the necessary permits.
-Look for a detailed, written estimate that breaks down:
+I look for a detailed, written estimate that breaks down:

 Material costs (specifically which brand and line of shingles).